-Mineral Development (MDL) is constructing its new $70mm production facility in the heart of the Central Florida’s Bone Valley.
+Mineral Development (MDL) has completed construction of its new $70mm production facility in the heart of Central Florida’s Bone Valley.
 The project has a confirmed 20-year reserve life at its initial site.

 Secondary recovery reprocesses old mine tailings into high-quality feedstock for fertilizer production.
 The project only extracts material from land that has been previously mined, the vast majority of which was disturbed before mandatory reclamation regulations, and MDL will reclaim this land according to modern reclamation standards.
 Secondary recovery is an efficient and responsible way to provide the world with the resources it requires to feed its growing population.
 It creates jobs for the community, supplies high-quality products to support farmers, and improves the land.